Kotlin/dataframe/docs/StardustDocs/topics/split.md

 <!---END-->

-`FrameColumn` can be splitted into columns:
+`FrameColumn` can be split into columns:

 <!---FUN splitFrameColumn-->